Ukraine's President Zelenskyy makes surprise visit to liberated city of Kherson

 Officials estimate only about a quarter of the residents were still in Kherson by the final days of the Russian occupation.

-In contrast to Zelenskyy, Russian President Vladimir Putin has not spoken publicly about Kherson since the Russia troops fled.
+In contrast to Zelenskyy, Russian President Vladimir Putin has not spoken publicly about Kherson since the Russia troops abandoned the city without a fight.

+Putin annexed Kherson and several other Ukrainian regions in September, declaring they were permanently part of Russia.

+Asked about the latest developments in Kherson, Putin's spokesman Dmitri Peskov said, "We'll refrain from commenting.
+You know this territory belongs to the Russian Federation."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.